rs0657/hospital_management_system/SUPABASE_SETUP.md

 - If you get authentication errors, double-check your environment variables
 - If RLS policies are blocking requests, you may need to adjust the policies in the SQL Editor
 - Check the Supabase logs in the dashboard for detailed error messages
+- Ensure email confirmation is disabled for development or properly configured for production